kenjikoshu/satoshi-forex/README.md

-# Ansh & Riley Full-Stack Template

-This is a full-stack template project for Software Composers to create  applications with AI.

-## Getting started
-To create a new project, you go to `/paths`, choose from our list of Paths, and then use Cursor's Composer feature to quickly scaffold your project!

-You can also edit the Path's prompt template to be whatever you like!

-## Technologies used
-This doesn't really matter, but is useful for the AI to understand more about this project.
-We are using the following technologies
-- React with Next.js 14 App Router
-- TailwindCSS
-- Firebase Auth, Storage, and Database
-- Multiple AI endpoints including OpenAI, Anthropic, and Replicate using Vercel's AI SDK

 # Satoshi Forex

 A single-page website that ranks Bitcoin (in Satoshis, SATS), Gold (XAU), Silver (XAG), and top fiat currencies based on economic size, using market cap for Bitcoin, Gold, and Silver, and GDP for fiat currencies.